slick/slick/doc/src/schemas.md

 - `Default[T](defaultValue: T)`:  Specify a default value for inserting data into the table without this column.
   This information is only used for creating DDL statements so that the database can fill in the missing information.

+- `DefaultExpression(expression: String)`:  Specify an expression to be used as the default for inserting data into the table without this column.
+  This information is only used for creating DDL statements so that the database can fill in the missing information.
+To support more expressions the code generator and dbms profile must be extended.

 - `SqlType(typeName: String)`: Use a non-standard database-specific type for the DDL statements (e.g.
   `SqlType("VARCHAR(20)")` for a `String` column).